11 Ladder Safety Tips You Need to Know

 8. Avoid overreaching

 Overreaching has got to be the biggest sin in using ladders.
 Do not use the first three rungs of a ladder unless they are designed for use.
-It does not matter whether you are using an extension ladder, step ladder to a-frame.

 4 rules for ladder safety